Mate choice: Mate choice in humans

-In humans, the female is obliged to endure a nine-month pregnancy and childbirth.
+In humans, females have to endure a nine-month pregnancy and childbirth.
 Females thus provide a greater biologically obligatory parental investment to offspring than males.
 This provides males with a greater window of opportunity to mate and reproduce than females, hence females are usually more choosy, but males still make mate choices.
 When finding a short-term mate, males highly value women with sexual experience and physical attractiveness.
 Men seeking short-term sexual relationships are likely to avoid women who are interested in commitment or require investment.
 For a long-term relationship, males may look for commitment, facial symmetry, femininity, physical beauty, waist–hip ratio, large breasts, and youth.
 Due to the higher obligatory biological investment, women are choosier in short-term mating, as the perceived paternal investment is low to non existent, whereas men and women are equally choosy when deciding for long-term mates, as men and women then have an equal parental investment, as men then invest heavily in the offspring by resource provisioning.

 The parasite-stress theory suggests that parasites or diseases stress an organism, making them look less sexually attractive.
 Choosing a mate for attractiveness could thus help to find a healthy mate resistant to parasites.

 Scarification could be viewed by prospective mates as evidence that a person has overcome parasites and is thus more attractive.

 Masculinity, especially in the face, could equally indicate robust parasite-free health.
 Polygamy is predicted by pathogen stress in the tropics.